Configure and use Kafka Tiered Storage

 Step 2.
 Check the results

-When you enable the Tiered Storage option via the ADCM interface, in the Kafka broker configuration file (in the /etc/kafka/conf/ directory), all the necessary parameters for working with S3 storage are automatically set: parameters of the Remote Manager components, StorageBackend (detected automatically for the selected storage type), and the chunking mechanism.
+When you enable the Tiered Storage option via the ADCM interface, all the necessary parameters for working with storage are automatically set in the Kafka broker configuration file /etc/kafka/conf/server.properties (/usr/lib/kafka/config/kafka-controller.properties if KRaft mode is enabled): parameters of Remote Manager components , StorageBackend (automatically determined for the selected type of storage), and the chunking mechanism.

 Below is an example of a configuration file modified by ADCM.